ioBroker/ioBroker.js-controller/CONTRIBUING.md

 ```

 will run the tests on your local system.
 As integration tests are starting a controller, please make sure that there is no ioBroker running on your local system using the same database ports.
+Tests are running against databases which are integrated and fully taken care of by the controller as well as Redis DB.
+Thus, you need to install a (Redis DB)[https://redis.io/docs/getting-started/installation/], else the tests will fail.
 When creating a PR, the tests will automatically run on the CI server on all currently supported Node.js versions on Windows/Linux and MacOS.
 After creating your PR, check back if all tests have passed.

 ### Best practices